-Papayas may not be the most common ingredient for desserts, but papaya desserts are incredibly delicious.
+Papayas may not be as standard as strawberries or apples, but these papaya desserts are incredibly delicious.

-They have a sweet and tangy flavor that makes them unique among most desserts, and there’s often a rich tropical flair, as well.
+They have a sweet and tangy flavor that makes them unique, and you’ll love the rich tropical flair.

-Most of them are also relatively easy to make, and they don’t take a ton of time or skill.
+Most of these sweet papaya recipes are relatively easy to make, and they don’t take a ton of time or skill.